ai-khwarizmi/horst.ai/frontend/src/USAGE.md

-# horst.ai - AI Workflow Editor Usage Guide
+# horst.ai - AI Workflow Playground - Usage Guide

-Create AI workflows with an easy-to-use visual editor.
-Connect ChatGPT, DALL-E, and other AI services to generate content, images, and PDFs.
-No coding required.
+Horst.ai is a visual playground for testing and building AI workflows.
+It lets you quickly connect AI tools like ChatGPT and DALL-E to create, test, and share your ideas without writing code.

 ## Getting Started